-Skewed sex ratio is recognised as an EATS-mediated effect.
+Skewed sex ratio is recognised as an EAS-mediated effect.
 Altered gametogenesis as reduced sperm counts has been also observed.
-Based on the existing knowledge in mammals and the similarities with fish gametogenesis, reduced sperm count is considered as EATS-mediated also in fish.
+Based on the existing knowledge in mammals and the similarities with fish gametogenesis, reduced sperm count is considered as EAS-mediated also in fish.
 The estrogenic activity of BPS is demonstrated in mammals and is further evidenced by vitellogenin induction in fish.
 Altered steroidogenesis may lead to the observed decreased sperm counts and altered oocyte maturation which, in turn, may lead to impaired hatchability of the eggs.
 Increased aromatase activity is consistently observed and is clearly responsible for effects on fish brain and behaviour.
 Impaired social behaviour may also result in reduced reproduction.

-All mammalian data were considered in a weight of evidence approach for the assessment of the ED properties in the environment, knowing that there is a large degree of conservation of the endocrine system.
-This implies large commonalities between non-mammalian and mammalian vertebrate species in regard to hormones, enzymes and receptors involved in the EATS modalities.
-Evidence of endocrine disruptive properties of BPS on mammalian vertebrate species therefore provides further support for similar properties in non-mammalian vertebrates, in particular with regard to disruption of estrogenic pathways.
+There is a large degree of conservation of the endocrine system, implying large commonalities between non-mammalian and mammalian vertebrate species in regard to hormones, enzymes and receptors involved in the EATS modalities.
+All mammalian data provide substantial evidence that BPS can disrupt particularly estrogenic pathways.
+Therefore, those data were also considered in the Weight of Evidence approach for the assessment of the ED properties in the environment and thus wildlife species.
 Considering all relevant and reliable information in a weight of evidence approach, it is concluded that BPS is an endocrine disruptor according to the WHO/IPCS definition with regard to environment.